HHS doctor says he was removed from post after disagreeing with WH over coronavirus response

 "I insisted that these drugs be provided only to hospitalized patients with confirmed COVID-19 while under the supervision of a physician," Bright said.
 “These drugs have potentially serious risks associated with them, including increased mortality observed in some recent studies in patients with COVID-19.”

+Last month, in an effort to secure a stockpile of chloroquine, the Food and Drug Administration may have lowered its quality-control standards, souces told Reuters.
+Plants that produced ingredients for the Bayer AG drug Resochin in Pakistan and finished doses in India were found by local regulators to have "gross failure" and serious deficiencies.

+Resochin contains chloroquine or hydroxychloroquine.
+The effectiveness of chloroquine drugs as a life-saving drug for the coronavirus has yet to be proven.

-Bright said he plans to file a whistleblower complaint with the HHS Inspector General.
+Moving forward, Bright said he planned to file a whistleblower complaint with the HHS Inspector General.
 He said the Trump administration has politized BARDA's work and "has pressured me and other conscientious scientists to fund companies with political connections as well as efforts that lack scientific merit."

 CLICK HERE TO GET THE FOX NEWS APP

-His attorneys said they plan to seek a stay of termination and request that Bright be allowed to remain in his role pending the investigation.
+His attorneys said they planned to seek a stay of termination and request that Bright be allowed to remain in his role pending the investigation.

 "Sidelining me in the middle of this pandemic and placing politics and cronyism ahead of science puts lives at risk and stunts national efforts to safely and effectively address this urgent public health crisis," Bright said.